 After releasing their debut track, 'Replay' in 2008, SHINee bagged the Best New Male Group award during the MNet Asian Music Awards.

-SHINee's fan base continued to grow, especially on the international market, as hit tracks after hit tracks, including 'Sherlock,' 'Ring Ding Dong,' and 'View,' were made available to multiple streaming sites.
+SHINee's fan base continued to grow, especially on the international market, as hit track after hit track, including 'Sherlock,' 'Ring Ding Dong,' and 'View,' were made available to multiple streaming sites.

 Over a decade after the group's formation, SHINee and Shawols (the fandom name) mourned the loss of the late member Jonghyun.

-SHINee continues their group activity up to the present after most of the remaining members were discharged from the military enlistment.
+SHINee continues its group activity until now after most of the remaining members were discharged from the military enlistment.

 Upon the group's formation in 2011, Block B was promoted as the "Korean Eminem."